bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:27:48

-So the benefit of Taproot in general…
+So the benefit of `Taproot` in general…

 Speaker 0: 00:27:50

-Maybe should I first, for those that didn't follow that, so yeah, Bitcoin transactions use scripts, so it's basically a programming language for Bitcoin, allows you to lock Bitcoins up in all sorts of creative ways, time locks, multi-stick, whatever.
+Maybe should I first, for those that didn't follow that, so yeah, Bitcoin transactions use scripts, so it's basically a programming language for Bitcoin
+Allows you to lock Bitcoins up in all sorts of creative ways, `timelocks`, `multisig`, whatever.
-A mini script is a way to sort of simplify that.
+A Miniscript is a way to sort of simplify that.
 And it's really for developers, right?
 Like I'm not going to use it.
 It's for people like you and.